-Depending on the nominal voltage and/or identification in the technical documents, the brake is designed for Protection Class II.
+Depending on the nominal voltage and/or identification in the technical documents, the brake is designed for Protection Class I or Protection Class III.
 In accordance with VDE 0580 Item 4.6, the grounding connection can be made directly or indirectly on the magnetic coil body.